The Red Strings Club

-The Red Strings Club is an adventure game developed by Deconstructeam and published by Devolver Digital.
+The Red Strings Club is a 2018 adventure game developed by Deconstructeam and published by Devolver Digital.
 It was originally released on Windows, macOS and Linux in January 2018, with a Nintendo Switch version released in March 2019.

 Gameplay and plot

 The Red Strings Club is an adventure game set in a cyberpunk world.
 In this world, devices implanted in humans have become commonplace as a way to alter one's physical features and mental functions; a corporation called Supercontinent Ltd., led by a mysterious CEO, is at the forefront of this human implant industry.
 The game itself centers around three main (playable) characters: Brandeis, an enhanced human and "freelance hacker"; Donovan, an implantless human and owner of The Red Strings Club; and Akara-184, an android formerly owned by Supercontinent to administer implant surgery to customers and who possesses advanced empathy capabilities.
 Donovan, Brandeis, and Akara-184 are working together to stop Supercontinent from releasing a system known as Social Psyche Welfare, which alters the minds of all implanted humans in order to eliminate emotions such as anger and depression; Donovan's interactions with Akara-184 and employees of Supercontinent encourages the player to consider the role of and extent to which technology should alter one's humanity.